 Rule of Life

 A Rule of Life is a means of giving shape to living a year in God’s time.
-The idea of a Rule of life developed in early Christian monastic communities, the best known of which is that of St Benedict from the 6th C. A Rule serves as a framework for freedom – it is not a set of rules that restrict or deny life but rather a guide to living out our vocation alone and together.
-In the words of St Benedict, ‘it is simply a handbook to make the very radical demands of the gospel a practical reality in daily life.’
+The idea developed in early Christian monastic communities, the best known of which is that of St Benedict from the 6th century.
+A Rule serves as a framework for freedom – it is not a set of rules that restrict or deny life but rather a guide to living out our vocation alone and together.
+In the words of St Benedict, “It is simply a handbook to make the very radical demands of the gospel a practical reality in daily life.”
 Trinity’s Rule will be renewed and affirmed by the Community and will establish principles through which we are able to deepen our faith and relationship with God.

 Each member of the group will have a spiritual companion who will journey with them during the year.
 This person will have a mature faith and be grounded in the Christian tradition and will provide a safe and confidential space for each member of Trinity to explore their own responses and their spiritual journey.
 Spiritual companions will be appointed in conjunction with the Community leaders.